-The journal named "Thoth" is distributed among members six times a year.
+The journal named "Thoth" is distributed among members six times a year, provided there is a minimal amount of copy.
 It is produced at low cost and contains, verbatim, copy by members or others.
 There is no censorship and the Administrator or Editor makes no alterations or revisions.
 Copy is reproduced as accurately as possible and not shortened.
 Sole restriction to this anti-censor policy is that in no case correct answers to the society's admission tests are published.
 This paragraph implies that, apart from the restriction, any member at any time has absolute certainty that whatever copy that member submits is published verbatim.
 This guarantee is exceptionally rare and valuable for a journal, and constitutes a golden opportunity for who can appreciate it.
-If one does not see that opportunity and grab it with both hands though, one does not deserve it to begin with.
+If one does not seethat opportunity and grab it with both hands though, one does not deserve it to begin with.

 The size of a journal issue may vary, depending on the amount of copy available at the time of production of that issue.

-When joining the society, the candidate receives an I.D. with name, member number, and secret U.R.L. of the members-only web location.
+When joining the society, the candidate receives a document with name, member number, and secret uniform resource locator. of the members-only web location.
 Members notify the Administrator of changes of address when needed.

 Following incidents involving misbehaviour by members, the following grounds for expulsion have been formulated, with in parentheses the number of offences needed for expulsion: